vicente-palomero/gittem/README.md

 ./tips.sh
 ```

-Or, if you installed it as an alias via `global_up.sh`:
+Or, if you installed it as an alias via `global_setup.sh`:
 ```
 git tips
 ```